 Ramen originated in China and made its way through Japan, where it took on many new variations and was refined to perfection.
 Different regions took on different interpretations of the traditional dish and today, the mixing, matching, pairing and preparing options are many.
+At Noodle Bar, one of Japanese restaurants in Phoenix offer a journey of senses with some of the best ramen dishes in Phoenix.

 The good news is that if we break it down, it is easy to learn how to categorize ramen elements simply enough to be an ordering pro.